Talend/component-runtime/sample-parent/sample-connector/src/main/resources/icons/README.md

    - 16x16
    - named  NAME_.svg

-For test purpose:
+For test purpose this connector is compatible with the theme functionality:
+ - icons are only in dark and light folders
  - family and has PNG and SVG
  - mapper has only SVG
- - output has only PNG
+ - output has PNG and SVG